-The Company's objective is to facilitate the raising of funds to accomplish the charitable purposes of Canadian Conference of the Mennonite Brethren Church of North America (CCMBC) and CCMBC Legacy Fund Inc. (Legacy or Manager).
-The Company issues redeemable preferred shares (preferred shares) and promissory notes (promissory notes) to facilitate the lending of money secured by mortgages for Mennonite Brethren Churches (MB Churches), pastors of Mennonite Brethren Churches (MB Church Pastors) and other Mennonite Brethren and affiliated institutions such as schools and camps (MB Church Entities).
+The Company's objective is to facilitate the raising of funds to accomplish the charitable purposes of the Canadian Conference of the Mennonite Brethren Church of North America (CCMBC) and CCMBC Legacy Fund Inc. (Legacy or Manager).
+The Company issues redeemable preferred shares (preferred shares) and promissory notes (promissory notes) to facilitate the lending of money secured by mortgages for Mennonite Brethren Churches (MB Church Pastors) and other Mennonite Brethren and affiliated institutions such as schools and camps (MB Church Entities).
 Any excess funds not required for lending are invested in other investments pursuant to specified investment guidelines.